Free Shipping on all orders over $150

 Several studies have shown that exercise makes us feel better about our bodies and increases our mood-enhancing endorphins.
 Plus, it increases energy and mobilises menopausal weight gain.
 Subsequently, we feel happier.

-We understand that it’s hard to push yourself when you’re feeling low or very tired but it has the potential to turn these feelings around.
+We get it’s hard to push yourself when you’re feeling low or very tired but it has the potential to turn these feelings around.
 Try just five minutes to start with and see how you go.
 And remember the best exercise is the one you’ll do.

 Related: Menopause & Why You Need To Exercise